EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-httphdrlogprofile/lsn-httphdrlogprofile.md

 ##Outputs

 <b>logURL</b>
-URL information is looged if option is enabled.
+URL information is logged if option is enabled.

 <b>logMethod</b>
-HTTP method information is looged if option is enabled.
+HTTP method information is logged if option is enabled.

 <b>logVersion</b>
-Version information is looged if option is enabled.
+Version information is logged if option is enabled.

 <b>logHost</b>
-Host information is looged if option is enabled.
+Host information is logged if option is enabled.

 <b>devno</b>